 During this newly established Dalek Empire, it was foretold that the Daleks have mastered time / space travel just as the Time-Lords did.
 And shortly after they began reaching out to other galaxies to achieve their right as the only living things worthy of ruling the universe, nothing.
 This is where the Great Time War began, between the Daleks and Gallifreyans.
-It was never confirmed how exactly it began, and only the Doctor knows really how it ended.
+It was never confirmed how exactly it began, yet what is known was that the Time War between the two mighty races grew until it threatened to destroy the entire universe before the war was ended.

 In the first episode of the unofficial revamp of the Daleks in the new series; A lone Dalek crashed to Earth in the 1950's.
 It survived falling through the time vortex, but was so hot that it burned for three days.
 It was passed through auctions until it came into the hands of Henry Van Statton.
 A billionaire who invented the Internet that has a immense museum of Alien artifacts in a underground bunker in Utah.
 Van Statton spent years torturing the Dalek in hopes of hearing it speak.